-In order to establish the utility of detailed knowledge of the use of habitat by juvenile cod, a preliminary analysis was conducted of the bottom classification data collected by the QTC View, weighted by the observations of habitat selection made from the submersible.
+In order to establish the utility of detailed knowledge of the use of habitat by juvenile cod.
+We conducted a preliminary analysis of the bottom classification data collected by the QTC VIEW, weighted by our observations of habitat selection made from the submersible.
 This was accomplished as a multiplicative model of habitat choice (actual observations of presence and absence of juvenile cod and the expected observations based on habitat availability).
 The result was a weighted habitat index representing the likelihood of juvenile cod being present in a particular habitat type.